bstefanescu/qutejs/web/doc/docs/components.md

 A render function is called once when the component is created and must return a DOM element or null.
 The rendering method will never be called again during the component life cycle.

 The render function gets one argument: the rendering instance.
 We will not document the rendering API here, since it was not designed to be used by hand - but to be used by the template compiler to generate the `render` function.  \
-However here is an example of how a custom `render` function may look:
+However, here is an example of how a custom `render` function may look:

 ```javascript
     render(rendering) {